Admissibility and rectification of colored symmetric operads: The enveloping operad

-\refit{O.A.connected.colimits}: For a connected index category $I$, $O$ is the colimit of the constant diagram $i \mapsto O$.
+\item For a connected index category $I$, $O$ is the colimit of the constant diagram $i \mapsto O$.
 Therefore, Now apply the cocontinuity of the enveloping operad functor $\Pairs \r \ssOper$.

-\refit{O.A.pushouts}: By \refle{enveloping.monoid}, the diagram \refeq{free.operad} is obtained by applying $\Env$ to the following diagram of pairs, which is easily seen to be cocartesian.
+\item By \refle{enveloping.monoid}, the diagram \refeq{free.operad} is obtained by applying $\Env$ to the following diagram of pairs, which is easily seen to be cocartesian.
 We conclude using that $\Env$ preserves all colimits, in particular pushouts.